poldap/SpotNet/README.md

 ## Reading through the code and explanations

-The simplest way to read through the annotated code is to open the relevant `*.ipynb` 'notebook' files (also linked in the previous section) in your browser.
-If your browser does not display these files nicely or for any other reason, you can visualize them through [`nbviewer.jupyter.org`](https://nbviewer.jupyter.org/github/poldap/SpotNet/tree/master/).
-This option entails few software requirements.
+The simplest way to read through the annotated code is to open the relevant `*.ipynb` 'notebook' files through [`nbviewer.jupyter.org`](https://nbviewer.jupyter.org/github/poldap/SpotNet/tree/master/).
 You can use [`nbviewer.jupyter.org`](https://nbviewer.jupyter.org/github/poldap/SpotNet/tree/master/) from any modern browser, without any further installation requirements.
-Nonetheless, this will only allow you to visualize the notebooks, and reproducing the results will not be possible.
+Note that this option only allows you to visualize the notebooks, and it is not possible to execute the code or reproduce the results from the paper in this manner.

 ## Executing the code